EFanZh/efanzh.github.io/_posts/2017-08-06-essentials-of-programming-languages-exercises.md

 *Solution is too long, see the code repository.*

 No, the scope of a variable does not include the initializer for variables declared later in the same block statement.

+> Exercise 4.26 [★★★] Extend the solution to the preceding exercise so that procedures declared in a single block
+> aremutually recursive.
+Consider restricting the language so that the variable declarations in a block are followed by
+> the procedure declarations.

+*Solution is too long, see the code repository.*